About middle ear infection or otitis media

 The GP will look carefully at the inside of your child’s ear using an instrument called an otoscope.

 The GP might also do a tympanometry.
 This test measures how much your child’s eardrum can move, and it can help the GP work out whether the ear is normal.
 It’s usually a painless test that takes just a couple of minutes.

 If your child has had several ear infections or has an infection that won’t go away, or if your doctor thinks there might be a chronic infection or glue ear, the doctor might organise a hearing test.
 Your child can have a formal hearing test at any age.

 Treatment for middle ear infection

-If your child still has pain and is unwell after 48 hours, is particularly unwell or is less than 12 months old, your doctor might prescribe a short course of antibiotics, usually penicillin.
+If your child still has pain and is unwell after 48 hours, is particularly unwell or is less than 12 months old, your GP might prescribe a short course of antibiotics, usually penicillin.

 Most children improve after a few days of antibiotic treatment, but always make sure your child finishes the whole treatment, even if she seems better.
 Stopping too soon could make the infection come back.
 Often your GP will want to see your child again when your child has finished the treatment, to make sure the infection has cleared up.